Mercedes-Benz W125: Concept

+Technical Data

 Chassis and suspension

 The W125 had a much stiffer tubular frame construction compared to the previous W25 model.
 This was achieved using oval tubes made of nickel-chrome molybdenum steel which flexed considerably less than the frame used in the W25.

-The bodywork of the W125 was aluminium metal, which like its predecessor was left unpainted in its bare silver colour.
-This brought Mercedes' cars during this period (and rivals Auto Union, whose cars were the same colour) the nickname of Silver Arrows, the racing colours of Germany being silver (German racing colours were white but stripped paint to the aluminium metal for weight savings).
+The bodywork of the W125 was aluminium, which like its predecessor was left unpainted in its bare silver colour.
+This brought Mercedes' cars during this period (and rivals Auto Union, whose cars were the same colour) the nickname of Silver Arrows, the racing colours of Germany being silver (German racing colours were white but stripped paint to the aluminium for weight savings).